 The HMI block is a so-called "pseudo-block" which stores additional settings and parameters related to the Human-Machine Interface (HMI) and the contents of the internal web server.
-The only file where the block can be placed is the main project file with a single EXEC block and so it belongs to the EXEC category.
+The only file where the block can be placed is the main project file with a single EXEC block.
+Therefore, the block is included in the EXEC library.